Fill in this quick form to receive your FREE personal holiday quote from us...

 Driving time Wanaka to Queenstown 68 km / 42 miles, 1 hour

-Drive over the Crown Range, New Zealand’s highest State Highway, and admire the fantastic views along the way before arriving back in the stunning alpine resort of Queenstown.
-Relax and explore Queenstown in the afternoon and celebrate a fantastic holiday!
+Drive over the Crown Range, one of New Zealand’s highest alpine roads, and admire the fantastic views along the way before arriving back in the stunning alpine resort of Queenstown.

 Drop your rental car off at Queenstown Airport and depart Queenstown.